tfselem/cl-notifier/README.md

-# Craigslist & Facebook Marketplace Notifier
+# Craigslist Search Notifier

-A simple Google Chrome extension that checks your Craigslist and Facebook Marketplace searches for you and notifies you of any new posts so you don't miss out!
+A simple Google Chrome extension that checks your Craigslist searche pages for you and notifies you of any new posts so you don't miss out!

-Credits:
-Design: Thomas Selem, Juan Carlos Selem
-Development: Thomas Selem